DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_DynamicRowLevelSecurity.md

 ## Create Logout Option

-Before we start we could add a signout option for canvas apps into our OvrImports screen.
+Before we start we could add a signout option for canvas apps into our `OvrImports` screen.
 Navigate to it and select inside `OvrImpVertLayout` the nested `OvrImpHdrLayout` element.
 We are going to insert a new button into it and set its Text parameter to `Signout` and the onSelect action to `Exit(true)`.
 The optional boolean defines if the user shall be signed out or not.
 This does not work in the Editor or Simulatior though.
-You would need to Publish your version and Play it without Edit.
-But since this also only works with Canvas Apps and not with Model-driven app like our Hackathon, you can't test it.
+You would need to `publish` your version and `play` it without Edit mode.
+Since `Exit(true)` also only works with Canvas Apps and not with Model-driven apps like our Hackathon, you can't test it, but we are going to continue with our flow anyway to give you an idea:

 ## Define Flow